 "My heart stopped.
-I was frozen.
-I just kept thinking to myself, 'no, no, no, this cannot be happening.
-She is only thirteen years old.
+I was frozen," said Mrs. Reynolds, "I just kept thinking to myself, 'No, no, no. This cannot be happening.
+She is only thirteen-years-old.
 How can my daughter have cancer?
 What am I going to do?'"
-Mrs. Reynolds was emotionless, not believing what she had just heard.
-In her eyes, the doctor had it easy just telling her the information; but now it was her turn.
+Mrs. Reynolds was beyond emotions, not believing what she had just heard.
+In her eyes, the doctor had it easy telling her the information; but now it was her turn.
 She would now have to tell her only child, her blessed daughter, that she had Leukemia.

-As she stood in the doctors' office with him looking over tests, Mrs. Reynolds fought back tears.
-In her head, she kept seeing visions of times in Tayler's life that stuck out most in her memories.
+As she stood in the office with the doctor looking over the tests, Mrs. Reynolds fought back tears.
+In her head, she replayed visions of times in Tayler's life that stuck out most in her memories.
 She thought about the day Tayler was born, "looking into the face of a beautiful, healthy baby girl.
 Bringing the seven pound, four ounce baby wrapped in pink home from the hospital and the many nights spent rocking her back to sleep."
-Mrs. Reynolds thought about Tayler's first encounter with the Santa at the mall and "how much she hated that man; and would not sit long enough to take a picture and after waiting in the line for hours, had to leave with no Santa picture".
-She also thought about Tayler's first lost tooth, and her first day of school.
-Mrs. Reynolds thought back to all the times she and Tayler had sat on the couch watching The Bachelor or So You Think You Can Dance and how it was Tayler's dream to be a dancer on the show.
-All the times the two girls had sat on Tayler's bed and talked about her day at school; about the boys Tayler thought was cute and the teacher's she really didn't like.
-They would talk about homecoming and what kind of dress she would wear, or about the cattiness of girls.
-It was evident how close they were as mother and daughter.
-The doctor explained the options the family would have and though Mrs. Reynolds wore a strong face and looked as if she was paying attention, her mind kept wandering back to the helpless little girl sitting just outside the heavy doors.
+Mrs. Reynolds thought about Tayler's first encounter with the Santa at the mall and "how much she hated that man; and would not sit long enough to take a picture and after waiting in the line for hours, had to leave without one."
+She also thought about Tayler's first lost tooth, and Tayler's first day of school.
+Mrs. Reynolds thought back to all the times she and Tayler had sat on the couch watching The Bachelor or So You Think You Can Dance and how Tayler dreamed of dancing on television.
+All the times the two girls had sat on Tayler's bed and talked about her day at school; about the boys Tayler thought were cute and the teachers she really didn't like.
+They would talk about homecoming and what kind of dress she would wear, or about the cattiness of girls in her class.
+It was evident how strong the bond was between Tayler and her mother.
+The doctor explained the family's options and though Mrs. Reynolds wore a strong face and looked as if she was paying attention, her mind wandered back to her helpless little girl sitting just outside the heavy doors.

-Of course the initial shock of the whole idea was more than anybody could imagine.
-As the night progressed, Mrs. Reynolds continued to tell her family, "God has a plan".
+Of course, the initial shock was more than anybody could imagine.
+As the night progressed, Mrs. Reynolds continued to tell her family, "God has a plan."

 As they were checked in to St. Jude's Medical Research Hospital, the family tried to keep high spirits and go through this with a positive attitude.
-They sat in the waiting room, "watching the clock for what seemed like hours."
+They sat in the waiting room, Mrs. Reynolds recalled, "watching the clock for what seemed like hours."
 Finally, they were called in.

-The doctor told them not to worry one bit and that they caught the cancer so quickly that this would be an easy fix.
-Just a few Chemo treatments and they would be good to go; the family could return to their normal everyday lives.
+The doctor said not to worry.
+They caught the cancer quickly.
+This would be an easy fix.
+After a few Chemo treatments, they would be good to go; the family could return to their normal, everyday lives.

 If only everything could be a guarantee.
-On April 19, 2008, Tayler Reynolds passed away.
-Only 3 weeks after being diagnosed.
+Tayler contracted a staff infection leading to heart failure.
+On April 19, 2008, only 3 weeks after being diagnosed, Tayler Reynolds passed away.